-Luxembourg has been for many years the jurisdiction of choice for cross-border investment structures for large multinational enterprises all over the world as well as for the largest (regulated and unregulated) collective investment structures (ie, UCITS, AIFs).
+Luxembourg has been for many years the jurisdiction of choice for cross-border investment structures for large multinational enterprises all over the world as well as for the largest (regulated and unregulated) collective investment structures; ie, UCITS and alternative investment funds (AIFs).
 Given this rather high public profile for international tax in Luxembourg, you would expect Luxembourg to be reluctant to implement the BEPS recommendations but, as we have seen, Luxembourg has proven the contrary by fully supporting the BEPS initiative and largely implementing the recommendations.